Aristotle-Metadata-Enterprises/django-garnett/README.md

 You can also add a few value adds:

+7. (Optional) Add the `garnett` app to your `INSTALLED_APPS` to use garnett's template_tags.
+If this is installed before `django.contrib.admin` to include a languge switcher in the Django Admin Site.

-7. (Optional) Add a garnett middleware to take care of field language handling:
+8. (Optional) Add a garnett middleware to take care of field language handling:

     * You want to capture the garnett language in a context variable available in views use: `garnett.middleware.TranslationContextMiddleware`